 1. Be patient, be gentle, and don’t expect perfection!

-2. It is easier to have all the ingredients cut ahead when making spring rolls.
+2. Cutting all the ingredients ahead is easier when making spring rolls.
 I put everything on a large cookie sheet next to a large bowl of water where I will be dipping the wrappers.
 It’s much easier when everything is close at hand.